wombleton/gitlaw-nz/acts/C/Criminal Proceeds (Recovery) Act 2009.md

         *   (i) any other employee of the person or agency by whom the prosecutor is employed who has responsibilities for any matter directly connected with the proceedings; and

-        *   (ii) any counsel representing the person who laid the information in the proceedings; and
+        *   (ii) any counsel representing the person who commenced the proceedings; and

-        *   (iii) in the case of a private prosecution, the person who laid the information and any counsel representing that person
+        *   (iii) in the case of a private prosecution, the person who commenced the proceedings and any counsel representing that person